fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

     python3-pip
 ```

-We need `poetry` for the Python package management, so install Poetry using `pip3 install poetry`.

-Then install Postgres by using: `sudo apt install -y postgresql`.
+Then install Postgres by using: `apt install -y postgresql`.

 After installing, we can start postgres.
 First exit from root by typing `exit`.
 You should see your user in the command propmt.